Time for another edition of “Allison’s Word,” and a return to a topic I brought up exactly one year ago this weekend:

 And on this big day, of course, Canadians will run the gamut of celebrations organized and otherwise — parades, speeches, citizenship ceremonies, concerts, cookouts, ball games, fireworks, even the birthdays of “centennial babies” — all held to fete Canada on its 150th birthday.
 Here, you can find an ongoing rundown of the big things happening today; as I write this, the weather forecast is calling for a chance of thunderstorms in the national capital of Ottawa.

 “Getting rained on during your big day is a bummer.”

 At least Canadians have the freedom and opportunity to celebrate their nation’s big day any way they wish.
 Of course, they’re also celebrating all that makes them Canadian and bringing their talents, skills, pride, and humility to the world.

 “Better watch out for them.
 They look just like us.”

 I’ll interpret that as good humor.
 As I noted in my post from a year ago, so many Canadians have passionately yet unselfishly brought their talents to the world’s benefit, from academia to government, science to medicine, literature to fine arts, athletics to entertainment.
 And, yes, while some of them have had to reach those heights outside Canada’s borders, at least those back home can take pride in the fact that they’re Canadian.

 “My god, they’re coming down and taking our jobs!”

 Well, Disembodied Voice, are you a Nobel laureate?
 (Canada as 22 of them.)
 Have you gone into space like Roberta Bondar or Chris Hatfield?
 Have you won the Stanley Cup?
-Or can you, say, portray 22 some-odd characters in a deeply heavy dramatic series every week?
+Or can you, say, portray 22 some-odd characters in a deeply heavy and suspenseful dramatic series every week?